 I was a match to another fatal car accident yesterday while driving to a hiking spot.
 A mother and daughter hit head on by a woman in a truck.
 The mother was killed instantly and the daughter and other driver were life flighted away.
 The cars, transformed into heaps of twisted metal and glass.
 That eerie paralyzing feeling of seeing blood strewn across the road.
 This is a trend in my life.
 It’s a not so funny joke in the household that I always end up lining up with serious accidents.
-I find the experience traumatizing at best.
 Every one of them is etched in my memory.
-Like an internal tattoo that I can’t remove.
-I have developed a serious fear of car travel in general.
+Like an internal tattoo that can’t be removed.
 I cannot understand for the life of me why, with our technological advancements, we are still traveling down roads at 60+ miles an hour in thousands of pounds of metal, piloted by human logic and human error alone.
 Every year, the fatalities increase.
 Last year 35,200 people died in car accidents in the United States alone.
 That’s 2,933 people a month on average.
 This number does not include the people in accidents who were seriously injured but did not die.
 Can you imagine, given just yesterday’s accident where two were life flighted, what the numbers look like of people injured in accidents per year?
 Imagine what our reaction would be if that many people died at once?
-Just take the September 11thattack.
+Just take the September 11th attack.
 2,996 people died in that attack.
 Look at the similarity between those numbers.

-Like all things, I am a match to these accidents for positive reasons and shadow reasons.
-To the positive, I possess the capability of helping people to “cross over” and have done this on multiple occasions when they are succumbing to their injuries on the side of the road.
+I possess the capability to help people to “cross over” and have done this on multiple occasions when they are succumbing to their injuries on the side of the road.
 Sometimes I feel like the universe puts me there specifically as an emergency emotional/spiritual support to people who are dying or loosing loved ones or are traumatized.
 I also obtained my EMT license when I was 18, which seems to automatically make you more of a match to accidents.
 The universe does not squander skills and capabilities; it uses them.
 My joke now is “be careful what skills you learn and what talents you possess because they will be used”.
-I regret getting my EMT license immensely.
+I regret getting my EMT license.
 To get a license, you have to accrue hours doing actual emergency medical work in the field with an ambulance team or first responder unit.
-The accidents I ended up attending on my rounds to qualify for a license alone traumatized me.
-I do not understand how someone could ever willingly choose to work in that profession.
-Or I guess I should say, I DO understand what drives many of the people who work as first responders to do that profession and that is even more frightening.
 The level of irreverence I saw in many of the men who worked in the ambulance unit I trained with was horrifying.
 I watched them take pictures on the scene of two teen girls, both killed on impact in a collision with a wooden telephone poll and tell jokes and laugh about the scene.
 The head paramedic turned to me and said while chuckling “you see, if you’re that stupid, you don’t get to go to the prom”.
-I still don’t understand why he said that.
 Perhaps he thought it was ample punishment for driving drunk?
 I remember thinking the last thing I want to see if I’m in a crash is paramedics.
-Their lack of emotional connection (though some would argue the disconnection is necessary for the job) makes me feel like I am first a match to accidents and then a match to sociopaths.

 It is too hard to administer emotional support while trying to perform all the duties you need to perform to stabilize the human body in an accident.
 But in my opinion, this clinical and emotionless lack of connection between emergency personnel and the people who are injured, creates leagues more post traumatic stress in the long run.
 If I had my way, there would be an “emotional support” responder highly trained in trauma psychology that would mandatorily be with every emergency team so that the emergency responders could keep on doing their duties, but the people who are still conscious and involved could have emotional support in the midst of the event.
-Although I do not know what kind of person could be an empathetic person (which is a prerequisite for the job) and not eventually commit suicide as a result of those experiences.
-How could one be empathetic and work in a job like that?
-I can perform this job of emotional support during traumatic events perfectly in the moment.
-But after it is over, it haunts me.
-I dream about it, I begin to have flash backs and I develop fears as a result of it.
-These fears of course got worse after my EMT license was acquired, because I was a match to being injured and knocked unconscious in my very own car accident while Blake was driving 10 years ago.
-It was serious at the time, but now it’s hysterical because we learned firsthand that that high school does in fact haunt you into your adulthood… We were broadsided by none other than a suburban full of cheerleaders.
+Although I do not know what kind of person could be an empathetic person (which is a prerequisite for the job) and not eventually have a total mental breakdown as a result of those experiences.

-Last night, I decided to address the shadow reason behind why I am a match to accidents all the time.
-It is a call to integrate some aspect of yourself any time something keeps negatively affecting you and keeps occurring.
-Long story short, I have discovered that I have suppressed the way I felt during every traumatic accident I have had.
-When I say accident, I mean an unforeseen, unplanned traumatizing event.
+Last night, I decided to trace my relationship to accidents back over the course of my life.
+When I say accident, I mean an unforeseen, unplanned, traumatizing event.
 And that has been a theme in my life since I was very young.
 It started when I was a tiny baby and I watched my mother get the news that a college friend of hers was killed in a car accident.
 Then continued with my father being accosted when I was a baby by a man who was riding a motorbike while my Dad was walking on the side of a road.
 I was in a baby carrier backpack on his back.
-My dad pulled me (in the backpack) off his back and sort of chucked/placed me to the side so I did not get hurt.
+My dad pulled me (in the backpack) off his back and sort of chucked me to the side so I did not get hurt.
 I remember the panic of thinking he was going to kill my dad.
 This was part of why my parents decided to leave New Mexico and raise me elsewhere.

 I dove into the emotion of accident trauma last night.
-And I was brought to myself the summer that I turned six years old.
-I had just been pulled into a Mormon stake house and raped.
-I had tried to ride my pink huffy bike back to my house.
-But I was so traumatized the world was spinning and I was bleeding so I couldn’t stay sitting on the bike, I was shaking and so I was steering like a drunk person.
-I pulled off the side of the road and ran into a field by the side of the road and sat there in shock and vacillating between crying and going numb, crying and going numb.
-I realized that the way I felt that day, was the exact same way I feel when I’m a match to traumatic accidents today.
-The constricted, crushed feeling in my chest, like I have just been hit by a canon ball.
+The constricted, crushed feeling in your chest, like you have just been hit by a canon ball.
 The crippling, paralyzing fear.
-The dazed confusion, the waves of horror and the hot, throbbing pulse of your own hear beat traveling up the side of your neck and into your face and forehead.
+The dazed confusion, the waves of horror and the hot, throbbing pulse of your own heart beat traveling up the side of your neck and into your face and forehead.
 It pulses so thick and so heavy and hot that your own heartbeat makes your hearing go in and out with every pulse.
 The powerlessness overwhelms your entire being, part of the shock of being blindsided.
-And then, the feeling I most want to escape in the world… this feeling that no matter what, life will never be the same.
+And then, the feeling that no matter what, life will never be the same.
 There is no fixing what just happened.
-It is a desperation that makes your body writhe uncontrollably.
 You can’t go back in time, you can’t change it.
 You are powerless to what has just happened.
 One minute, life is going along as normal, the next it has taken a turn so drastic and blindsided you so fast and so hard that you have lost your bearings.
 The life you knew is over.
 Nothing you can do about it… nothing you can do about it.
 That particular signature of utter and complete powerlessness is perhaps the lowest vibration that a human being can experience.
 It is a suffering with no doors and no windows.
-I watch people involved in trauma experience this same emotion that I experienced that day.
-I watched a woman whose husband was killed in a collision sit in the middle of the burning hot road, screaming while she tried to scoop up handfuls of his blood in her hands and put it back inside the open wound in the side of his neck.
-That is the definition of utter and complete powerlessness in the face of an unforeseen event.
-That is how I felt as a child.
-And it has stayed with me as an imprint.
-It has reflected out into my life as accident after accident.
-I let myself fully sit inside that hellfire of a feeling last night.
-It was torture.
-But that torture gave way after a time to a feeling of letting go.
-I do not know how many times I will have to go into that feeling to fully integrate it.
-But I know that the feeling of release and relief I felt after just this integration is worth almost anything.

-I re-affirmed a crucial tenet last night.
-When I went to try to take my child self out of the field, she would not come with me.
-She held to the ground and to that place as if for dear life.
-She wanted me to be there and hold her while she cried.
-I wanted to burn the bike she was riding and blow up the field and get her the hell out of there.
-But that desire to “move on” is the desire that everyone else imposes on those who experience accident trauma.
+The desire to “move on” is the desire that everyone else imposes on those who experience accident trauma.
 The truth is, you can’t move on.
 The experience must be integrated and experienced and even understood for a person to keep moving at all.
-Life does end for those who experience accident trauma.
+One life does end for those who experience accident trauma.
 There is no “getting back to normal”.
 The idea that normalcy is possible post trauma is a fallacy.
 We need to let that idea go.
 Life will never be the same.
-We need to let ourselves have a complete nervous breakdown and stop trying to make it all better and stop trying to undo what was done.
-Life is a current.
-It will take you in the direction of a new life on it’s own.
-You don’t have to do anything for life to do that either.
-You just have to be with whatever is completely and let yourself authentically experience the way you feel.
+We need to let ourselves stop trying to make it all better and stop trying to undo what was done.

 I think about that woman screaming over her dead husband all the time.
-I think she has done a better job of integrating than I have done specifically because she let herself scream.
-People call me brave because in the face of trauma, I wear an armor of iron.
-I demonstrate an air of calm.
-I react to my own pain with silence.
-This is not a virtue.
-This is suppression at it’s finest and it rots you from within.
 We need to be willing to grieve and let others grieve.
 We need to let ourselves and others fall apart completely with the knowledge that falling apart is what is in order for us to be transformed.
 We need to stop imposing a timeline or expecting that “getting on with life” is healthiest.
 People who let themselves surrender to the current of what is occurring completely are the ones who create their life anew.
-If I had imposed the idea that I had about how the inner work with my child self should have gone, I could have done some real damage to myself internally.